Table of Contents:

 Wire Harness Design and Pre-Production

-A wire harness is designed based on the geometric and electrical requirements of the equipment it is to be installed in.
+A wire harness process is designed based on the geometric and electrical requirements of the equipment it is to be installed in.
 Once the initial design is established, a schematic is used to create the manufacturing paperwork and the assembly board for the harness.
 The assembly board, also called a pin board, is a full-size diagram of the harness which shows all of the components and their locations.
 It also serves as the workbench for the harness.

 The wires needed for the harness are first cut to the desired length and labeled appropriately.
 Next, the ends of the wires are stripped to expose the uninsulated conductor and fitted with any required terminals or connector housings.
 The wires and components are then assembled on the pin-board to the desired specification and then bound together.

-Wire harness assembly is one of the few remaining manufacturing processes that is more efficiently done by hand, rather than automation.
+Wire harness assembly process is one of the few remaining manufacturing processes that is more efficiently done by hand, rather than automation.
 This is due to the variety of processes that are involved in the assembly.
 These manual processes include: